BishiNET/B-Speed/README.md

 B-Speed acts like Clash For Windows, it will set up the system proxy before stream lock tests.

-Therefore, any the traffic of stream lock testing scripts will be proxyed via Clash core, and then via the proxy.
+Therefore, the traffic of all the stream lock testing scripts will be proxyed via Clash core, and then via the proxy.